openhab/org.openhab.binding.zwave/doc/benext/plugindimmer_0_0.md

 The brightness channel allows to control the brightness of a light.
             It is also possible to switch the light on and off.

 The ```switch_dimmer``` channel supports the ```Dimmer``` item and is in the ```DimmableLight``` category.

 ### Electric meter (kWh)

-Indicates the energy consumption (kWh)
+Indicates the energy consumption (kWh).

 The ```meter_kwh``` channel supports the ```Number``` item and is in the ```Energy``` category.
 This is a read only channel so will only be updated following state changes from the device.

 ### Electric meter (watts)

-Indicates the instantaneous power consumption
+Indicates the instantaneous power consumption.

 The ```meter_watts``` channel supports the ```Number``` item and is in the ```Energy``` category.
 This is a read only channel so will only be updated following state changes from the device.